 DeclarationElements: DeclarationElement DeclarationElements DeclarationElement

-DeclarationElement: ExportAssignment AmbientExternalModuleDeclaration exportopt InterfaceDeclaration exportopt ImportDeclaration exportopt AmbientDeclaration exportopt ExternalImportDeclaration
+DeclarationElement: ExportAssignment AmbientExternalModuleDeclaration exportopt InterfaceDeclaration exportopt TypeAliasDeclaration exportopt ImportDeclaration exportopt AmbientDeclaration exportopt ExternalImportDeclaration

 When a TypeScript program is compiled, all of the program's source files are processed together.
 Statements and declarations in different source files can depend on each other, possibly in a circular fashion.
 By default, a JavaScript output file is generated for each implementation source file in a compilation, but no output is generated from declaration source files.

 The source elements permitted in a TypeScript implementation source file are a superset of those supported by JavaScript.
-Specifically, TypeScript extends the JavaScript grammar's existing VariableDeclaration (section 5.1) and FunctionDeclaration (section 6.1) productions, and adds InterfaceDeclaration (section 7.1), ClassDeclaration (section 8.1), EnumDeclaration (section 9.1), ModuleDeclaration (section 10.1), ImportDeclaration (section 10.3), ExternalImportDeclaration (section 11.2.2), ExportAssignment (section 11.2.4), AmbientDeclaration (section 12.1), and AmbientExternalModuleDeclaration (section 12.2) productions.
+Specifically, TypeScript extends the JavaScript grammar's existing VariableDeclaration (section 5.1) and FunctionDeclaration (section 6.1) productions, and adds TypeAliasDeclaration (section 3.9), InterfaceDeclaration (section 7.1), ClassDeclaration (section 8.1), EnumDeclaration (section 9.1), ModuleDeclaration (section 10.1), ImportDeclaration (section 10.3), ExternalImportDeclaration (section 11.2.2), ExportAssignment (section 11.2.4), AmbientDeclaration (section 12.1), and AmbientExternalModuleDeclaration (section 12.2) productions.

 Declaration source files are restricted to contain declarations only.
 Declaration source files can be used to declare the static type information associated with existing JavaScript code in an adjunct manner.
 They are entirely optional but enable the TypeScript compiler and tools to provide better verification and assistance when integrating existing JavaScript code and libraries in a TypeScript application.